Genres

 editReviews

 (3.29/5)Summary This is a graded reader with five stories: Urashima Taro, Yuki Onna, The Spider's Thread, The Siblings Who Almost Drowned, and Gauche the Cellist.
 As the author explains in the book's preface, stories 1-2 are simplified versions of the original folk tales while stories 3-5 are unabridged and unedited other than the addition of furigana.
 Each story is first presented in English, then in Japanese, followed by with translation notes, grammar points, and vocab.
-At the end, the
+At the end, there are some grammar exercise questions (in Japanese) and discussion questions (in English).

 Great mix of stories containing a good mix of difference grammar structures, vocabulary and difficulty levels.
 Each story gets progressively longer and more difficult as you progress through the book.